automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Scutellosaurus.md

 # Scutellosaurus
-## Description: Probably the smallest of all the armored dinosaurs.
+## Probably the smallest of all the armored dinosaurs.